mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ---
 # 📜 Citation

-If you use this pipeline, please cite our manuscript.
+If you use this pipeline, please cite our paper.

 ---
 # ✉️ Contact